Uganda begins largest trial of experimental Ebola vaccine

 Ugandan researchers said the new trial is expected to last two years and will test how long any protection from Ebola would last.
 Juliet Mwanga, a co-investigator on the trial, said there is the need “to study many vaccines” in light of Congo’s epidemic.

 Uganda has had multiple Ebola outbreaks in the past.
-While it is currently free of the virus, three people who crossed on an unguarded footpath into the country in June died before their family members were taken back to Congo for treatment.
+While it is currently free of the virus, three people died in June after crossing into the country’s Kasese district on an unguarded footpath.
+Their family members were taken back to Congo for treatment.

 The Ebola virus can spread quickly and be fatal in up to 90% of cases.
 Symptoms include fever, vomiting, diarrhea, muscle pain and at times internal and external bleeding.
 The virus is most often spread by close contact with bodily fluids of people exhibiting symptoms and with contaminated objects such as sheets.
 Health care workers are often at risk.